-This workshop is organised in the framework of CIVICA – The European University of Social Sciences.
+This workshop is organised within the framework of CIVICA – The European University of Social Sciences.

 How does this course work

-This workshop is useful for most PhD candidates, especially those part way through their programme and beyond.
+This workshop is useful for most PhD candidates.

 What you will learn